Practical Travel Guide

 For more in-depth information this post by See Her Travel has everything you need to know about transportation in Kyrgyzstan.

 Head over to Caravanistan for the most up-to-date information on all of these crossings.

 Check our guide if you want to know more about our experience crossing between Kyrgyzstan and Kazakhstan at Kordai.

 Most restaurants include a 10% – 15% service charge in the bill, even small hole-in-the-walls.
 Always make sure to look for it when the bill is presented.
 If there’s no service charge, there’s no real need to tip, although it’s appreciated if you do.

 Although the majority of Kyrgyz people are Muslim, Islam doesn’t have a profound influence on daily life.
-Alcohol is omnipresent, and outside of small villages in the south women can dress how they like.
+Alcohol is omnipresent, and outside of small villages in the south, women can dress however they like.